rocmarchive/realcaffe2/README.md

 Caffe2 is a lightweight, modular, and scalable deep learning framework.
 Building on the original [Caffe](http://caffe.berkeleyvision.org), Caffe2 is designed with expression, speed, and modularity in mind.

 ## ROCm_Caffe2
-Rocm_Caffe2 is the official caffe2 port on AMD platform.
-The is made posible through HIP and ROCM software stack.
+ROCm_Caffe2 is the official caffe2 port on AMD platform.
+The is made posible through HIP and ROCm software stack.
 AMD also provides native libraries for machine intelligent and deep learning workload.

 ROCm_Caffe2 has been validated on Ubuntu 16.04 LTS and AMD Vega 56/64/MI25; with rocm 1.71 amd MIOPEN 1.3 as of now.